Quinsigamond: Modern day

-Today, Nipmuc people live on the Chaubunagungamaug Reservation area in Webster and the Hassanamisco Reservation in Grafton.
-The Indian population is around 2,000 people.
+Today, about 2,000 Nipmuc people live on the Chaubunagungamaug Reservation area in Webster and the Hassanamisco Reservation in Grafton.
 Many continue the old way of life and carry on the traditions of their ancestors.
 The Quinsigamond Lake region is no longer home to an amusement park but a shopping area, and there are two state parks on the lake.
 Quinsigamond Lake remains popular for recreational use.
-Many college and area club rowing crews continue to utilize the lake for this sport.
-As the second-largest city in Massachusetts, Worcester became known as "the heart of the commonwealth" and has continued to prosper.
+Many college and area club rowing crews continue to utilize the lake.
+As the second-largest city in Massachusetts, Worcester became known as "Heart of the Commonwealth."

 Jack O'Connell wrote a group of mystery novels set in the fictional city of Quinsigamond.

-Quinsigamond Community College has flourished as one of the eight colleges and universities in the Worcester Area.
-It has also continued to proudly bear the iconic original name of "Quinsigamond,” representing the rich cultural history of the region's indigenous people.
+Quinsigamond Community College is one of the eight colleges and universities in the Worcester area.
+It has also continued to bear the original name of "Quinsigamond,” representing the rich cultural history of the region's Indigenous people.